Republic Wireless is a cell phone service provider that began offering service in 2011.

 - Fingerprint reader

-The Moto E4 is my favorite Republic Wireless phone on the low end of the price range.
+The Moto E5 Play is my favorite Republic Wireless phone on the low end of the price range.
 Here are the major features that seem great for a phone at this price point:

 - 16 GB of storage expandable with a MicroSD card slot